With an impromptu weekend getaway in town, what better way to indulge in a hotel stay that allows you to bring your furbaby too?

 If you’re staying with a dog, I’d highly recommend booking the Deluxaroo King Room (or larger) because the extra space is definitely worthwhile.

-At 46m2, there’s plenty of room for you, your dog, a king-size bed, a comfy doggy bed, a generous sized bathroom and a walk-in wardrobe too.
+At 46m2, there’s plenty of room for you, your dog, a king-sized bed, a comfy doggy bed, a generous sized bathroom and a walk-in wardrobe too.

 In addition to the pooch bed, Ovolo’s dog friendly V.I.Pooch package also includes use of two dog bowls, bottled water and a ‘doggy bag’ inclusive of complimentary Billy and Margot dog food, which fortunately, is the same brand we use at home and an added bonus for us – Kenji’s nose was right into it as soon as I opened the bag.